-Notwithstanding challenging global economic conditions, our international business continued to experience growth across all major regions on a constant currency basis during the three months ended March 31, 2015, including Latin America, Europe and Asia.
-We expect this growth trend to continue as the result of continued growth in our consulting and professional services, new, large-scale outsourcing clients and the opportunities we see for similar arrangements.
+Notwithstanding challenging global economic conditions, our international business continued to experience growth across all major regions on a constant currency basis during the three and six months ended June 30, 2015, including Europe and Asia.
+We expect this trend to continue as the result of continued growth in our consulting and professional services, new, large-scale outsourcing clients and the opportunities we see for similar arrangements.
 Demand for our solutions will also be driven in developing countries by government-led financial inclusion policies aimed to reduce the unbanked population and by growth in the middle classes in these markets driving the need for more sophisticated banking solutions.
 The majority of our European revenue is generated by clients in the United Kingdom, France and Germany.
-In the first quarter 2015, we have experienced adverse currency impacts in our international businesses as a consequence of a relative strengthening U.S. dollar.
-In 2015, we expect a moderate increase in unfavorable foreign currency impact, but we cannot predict if this adverse currency impact trend will continue.
+In the first half of 2015, we have experienced adverse currency impacts in our international businesses as a consequence of a relative strengthening U.S. dollar.
+For the remainder of 2015, we expect unfavorable foreign currency impact compared to the comparable prior year periods to continue, but we cannot estimate with reasonable certainty the magnitude of this adverse currency impact trend.